 Electric night storage heaters with open fire in sitting room and wall-mounted fan heaters in shower room and kitchen.
 Electric cooker, fridge/freezer, washing machine, TV.
 All fuel and power inc. in rent.
 Bed linen inc. in rent.
 Off road parking for two cars.
 Recently extended rear garden with garden furniture.
 One well-behaved dog under strict control welcome.
 Sorry, no smoking.
 Shop and pub 1 mile.

 Berwick-upon-Tweed 11 miles; Edinburgh 49 miles.

-Just over the Border into Scotland, St. Abbs is a picturesque fishing village with a delightful harbour and fishermen's cottages hugging the hillside, situated on a beautiful stretch of Berwickshire coastline.
-Diving can be enjoyed from the harbour, while the nearby St. Abbs Head Nature Reserve has a rich variety of wildlife and is a paradise for birdwatchers!
+Just over the Border into Scotland, St Abbs is a picturesque fishing village with a delightful harbour and fishermen's cottages hugging the hillside, situated on a beautiful stretch of Berwickshire coastline.
+Diving can be enjoyed from the harbour, while the nearby St Abb's Head National Nature Reserve has a rich variety of wildlife and is a paradise for birdwatchers!
 An ideal location for walks - the Cheviots, Scottish Borders and the spectacular coastline all offer excellent walking.
 There is a safe, sandy beach less than 1 mile away in nearby Coldingham, which is very popular with surfers.
 The historic fortified Border town of Berwick-upon-Tweed, with shops, a museum and a castle, is nearby, and is well worth a visit.
 Holy Island, the Farne Islands, the attractive seaside villages of Craster, Eyemouth and Seahouses, and Edinburgh, capital city of Scotland, are all within touring distance.